E-Gentleman/MrHyde-Selfbot/README.md

 ## How to use
 - Install latest version of [NodeJS](https://nodejs.org/en/download/)
 - Install [MongoDB Comunity Edition](https://www.mongodb.com/try/download/community?tck=docs_server) and create a database named `mrhyde`
-- Clone this repository
+- [Download](https://github.com/E-Gentleman/MrHyde-Selfbot/archive/master.zip) Mr.Hyde source code zip and extract it
-- Open cloned folder in a terminal and type `npm i` to download dependencies
+- Open extracted folder in a terminal and type `npm i` to download dependencies
 - Copy content of `config-example.json` to a new `config.json` file and add your Discord account token
 - Start the bot with `npm start` and type `help` once ready, to get a list of commands